MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 release
 -------

-Decrease the use count of *application*.
+Decrease the use count of the application.
 When the use count reaches zero, the application will stop running.
 Never call this function except to cancel the effect of a previous call to `hold()`.

     method release ( )